Marner has 3 assists as Maple Leafs beat Bruins 4-2

+"He has great vision out there," the 39-year-old Marleau said.
+"The way he skates and handles the puck, he can maneuver around guys and draw guys to him.
+He did that quite a bit tonight."

-Igor Ozhiganov scored his first career goal, Travis Dermott netted his second and Frederik Andersen made 38 saves for the Maple Leafs (17-8-0).
-Josh Leivo and Zach Hyman had the other Toronto goals.
+Igor Ozhiganov scored his first career goal, Travis Dermott netted his second and Frederik Andersen made 38 saves to earn his 13th win of the season.
+Josh Leivo and Zach Hyman had the other goals for the Maple Leafs (17-8-0).

 Each team scored twice in a frenetic second period as Boston outshot Toronto 18-9.
 With the Maple Leafs leading 3-2 in the third, Danton Heinen hit the post for the Bruins.

-It was the 672nd meeting between the two Original Six teams in a rivalry that dates back to 1924.

-Marner had a pair of primary assists, upping his NHL-best total to 24 (he has 27 assists in all).

-The Bruins lost Kevan Miller late in the first period after the defenseman took a puck to the throat area off a shot by John Tavares.
+The Bruins lost Kevan Miller late in the first period after the defenseman took a puck to the throat off a shot by John Tavares.
+Boston coach Bruce Cassidy said Miller went to the hospital and was to remain overnight for observation, with some swelling in the throat area.

+"Right now he's out of any danger, from what we've heard," Cassidy said.

+"Looks like X-rays are negative," he added.
+"They're going to keep him overnight for observation, make sure his breathing stays normal.
+Hopefully he's able to fly back (Tuesday), that's the plan."

 Both teams were playing their fourth game in six nights.